 Communities in various African countries stand to benefit in one form or another if policies or tax laws guide philanthropy.

 On the whole, from a policy perspective, perhaps the most important element related to philanthropy is the tax law in each country.
-A second element is the relationship between a government and its nonprofit sector broadly.
+A second element is the relationship between government and the nonprofit sector broadly.
 Some countries have tried to create an enabling environment, and that “enabling environment” helps governments to respond to immediate or social development needs and brings value in terms of taxes.
 In other words, governments want something positive coming out of philanthropy.

 Also, I was talking to someone who operates a community-based organization in Zimbabwe, and she said her organization was hit by a sudden, retroactive, tax demand going back five years – and she thinks it was punishment for asking important questions about the relationship between mining companies, governments and communities.
 So, many philanthropic organizations in the region operate without applying for tax benefits.